menpo/menpo/docs/source/index.rst

 Menpo Documentation
 =====================

-Welcome to the official Menpo documentation.
+Welcome to the official Menpo documentsdsation.

 Contents
 ========